-I'm a U.S. Navy veteran, Vietnam era, duty aboard the USS Canopus AS-34.
+I'm a U.S. Navy veteran, Vietnam era, sea duty aboard the USS Canopus AS-34.
 I raised a family, but lost my wife.
 I made a career in newspaper production, am now retired, and enjoy gravestone photography.
-The best way I've found to get a readable gravestone photo is to redirect sunlight to create shadows in the carved surface.
+The absolute best way I've found to quickly get a readable gravestone photo is to redirect sunlight to create shadows in the carved surface.
+All it takes is a mirror.

 One thing, I'd like to ask the community at large, is quit cropping photos... it makes a perfectly normal photo look a lot less attractive.
 Please post natural photos which gives us users the feeling of standing there.

 Anyone who wants to use my photos may do so, without any restriction, so help yourself.
-They have been posted here for you to use.
-And if you want a transfer, simply ask and you shall receive.
+They have been posted here for you to use, in any way you see fit.
+And if you want a transfer, simply ask.
+A very helpful tool for this website is the FREQUENTLY ASKED QUESTIONS page.